 Student online learning qualifications:

 grade student is welcome to enroll in the course, as long as there are student seats still available.
 Seats will be filled on a first-registered, first-enrolled policy.
-The course will have a minimum enrollment of 8 students and a maximum of 12 students per section.
-It will be up to the course instructor if he/she is willing to have more than one section.
+The course will have a minimum enrollment of 8 students and a maximum of 20 students.

-grade students is $125 per student per semester for 2017-18.
-This is 50% of the cost that high school students pay for courses through ALHSO.
-(The tuition cost remains at $250 per semester for all other students.)
+grade students is $160 per student per semester for 2020-21.
+This is a discount of $100 off the high school rate.
+(The tuition cost remains at $260 per semester for all other students.)

 Go to the ALHSO http://www.alhso.org